todd-a-jacobs/todd-a-jacobs/README.md

 # Todd A. Jacobs

 Todd is the Chief Information Technology Officer (CITO) at [CodeGnome Consulting][1], a firm that leads the IT audit remediation sector.
-He provides strategic leadership for the company's internal initiatives and external client engagements focused on cybersecurity, DevSecOps, IT audit remediation, agile adoption, and fraction CISO services.
+He provides strategic leadership for the company's internal initiatives and external client engagements focused on cybersecurity, DevSecOps, IT audit remediation, agile adoption, and fractional CISO services.

 Todd is also a founding member of the Theia Institute, a think tank focused on cybersecurity and modern business transformation in the age of AI.
 In addition, he teaches AI integration and programming at the Forest Academy.